-A few weeks ago I decided I wanted to do something with that room!
-First up, a head board.
+Then a few weeks ago I decided I wanted to do something with that room and didn’t want to wait until the basement as finished!
+First up, a headboard.
 I pitched the idea to my husband and he wasn’t super stoked, because we are arm deep in finishing the basement.
 Every extra penny that we have right now is going into the basement cost.
 But, I just couldn’t shake the idea of wanting to make some progress in that room.
 Then I had this idea pop into my head!
 Pretty Providence shared this post earlier this year of hanging a gallery wall with command strips!
 Genius, right?
 So, why couldn’t I do that with a headboard?

 Well guys, I did it and it worked!
 Perfectly I might add!

 Start by taking all your 1×6 boards and give them all a light sand.
-You really only need to work about the top side and the edges.
+You really only need to worry about the front side and the edges.

 Next wipe off the boards with a super damp cloth to make sure that the surface doesn’t have any dust or debris on it.